iLib-js/ilib-mono/README.md

     or other such localization tool which produces a set of translated resource files.
 VAL is the path to the root of a resource file tree.
 You can specify this option multiple times, once for each resources directory.
 * -legacyilib.
-The flag to indicate assembe the legacy version of ilib.
+The flag to indicate assemble the legacy version of ilib.
 * --ilibPath or -i.
-Specify the location where the legacy versin of ilib is installed.
+Specify the location where the legacy version of ilib is installed.
 * --ilibincPath or -f.
-Specify name of Javascript file to process.
-If nont given, the default (`./src/ilib-assemble-inc.js`)file will be used.
+Specify name of javascript file to process.
+If not given, the default (`./src/ilib-assemble-inc.js`)file will be used.
 * --outjsFileName or n.
 Specify the resulting assembled output file name.
     The default is `ilib-assemble.js`